 Dr. Michael J. Vieira has been Dean of Business and Information Management at Bristol Community College in Fall River, MA since 2002.
 After teaching journalism and advising student publications for more than 20 years in Fall River Public Schools, he served as an assistant professor in the Computer Information Systems Department specializing in desktop publishing, web page development and multimedia applications.
 Mike earned a PhD from Capella University, a BA and MAT from Bridgewater State College and a CAGS from Rhode Island College, as well as certifications from the Commonwealth of Massachusetts as an English Secondary Teacher (grades 8-12), High School Principal, Director/Supervisor, and Instructional Technology Specialist.
 He has developed web pages, written articles, edited publications, and taught and learned online.
 Mike is an advocate for public education and hands-on learning, including graduate courses where students are colleagues in learning who are engaged as scholar-practitioners.

 The department offers a minor in secondary education for undergraduates in conjunction with a wide range of majors offered at the university.
-Our programs also include an Accelerated Post Baccalaureate Program for secondary education licensure, an MA program in teaching, and M.Ed programs in Educational Leadership and Instructional Technology.
+Our programs also include an Accelerated Post Baccalaureate Program for secondary education licensure, an MA program in teaching, M.Ed programs in Educational Leadership and Instructional Technology, and a CAGS in Educational Leadership.

 Overall, we encourage our students to take an active role in their education, to develop strong values and cultural sensitivity, and to build the skills and knowledge they need for leadership in their field.
 Our graduates pursue advanced study and/or licensure and teaching careers in a variety of subjects.